following a weight training exercise, the muscle may seem full

 and isolated exercises)

-where the burning sensation far more prevalent.
+where the burning sensation is far more prevalent.
 In fact, isolated

 exercises may not provide additional benefits in the way of strength